-Program Funding
+Columbia-Class Program Funding

-Table 3 shows funding for the Columbia class program.
+Table 2 shows funding for the Columbia-class program.
 The table shows U.S. funding only; it does not include funding provided by the UK to help pay for the design of the CMC.
-As can be seen in the table, the Navy's proposed FY2017 budget requests \$773.1 million in advance procurement (AP) funding and \$1,091.1 million in research and development funding for the program.
-The \$773.1 million in AP funding requested for FY2017 represents the initial procurement funding for the first boat in the class.
+The \$773.1 million advance procurement (AP) funding shown for FY2017 was the first increment of procurement funding for the program.